ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 In the function `print_item_and_return`, we used `C` (could also use `T` again) as a type variable for the container's item type.
 When we call this function with a `StringContainer`, the type checker knows `C` is `str` in that call, so it infers that the function returns a `str`.
 Similarly, with `IntContainer`, `C` becomes `int`.
-This is the benefit of generic protocols: they let you write flexible code that is still type-safe and retains specific type information.
+The benefit of generic protocols is that they create flexible code that is still type-safe and retains specific type information.
 In other words, one protocol can work for many types without losing the ability to distinguish those types when it matters.
 The syntax we used (`Container[C]` inside the function annotation) leverages Python's ability to support generics in type annotations.
 `Container[int]` is a _parameterized protocol_ instance, but conceptually you can think of it like an interface template.